Founder, Kitts Underwear

-Dennis is a Lloyds Bank Social Entrepreneurs Programme Fellow, who graduated in 2013 from Cornwall SSE.
+Dennis is a Lloyds Bank Social Entrepreneurs Programme Fellow, who graduated in 2013 from SSE Cornwall.
 He created MADD Lives Foundation CIC which is a youth music, arts, dance and drama production company based in and serving the China Clay area of mid-Cornwall.
 His organisation creates projects to inspire young people to learn new skills and enhance their self-confidence, thereby benefiting both themselves and their local communities.

 Inspiring Women Network